 Personalization is the name of the game when it comes to the gut.

-- Foremost, you can now equip yourself with the BiomeFx microbiome analysis to help personalize your approach.
+- Foremost, you can now equip yourself with the BiomeFx microbiome analysis to help provide a template for you, your doctor, or further research on how to promote certain ratios or groups of bacteria so that you may personalize your approach.

 - I also have educational resources that take some broader looks at approaches to gut healing and microbiome restoration that further help you and your health professional personalize a strategy.